Carex Day-Light Elite Review: Better Than the Classic?

 Testing the Elite

-We placed the Elite 12 inches away from our spectrometer to measure its real lux reading over a one-hour period.
+We placed the Elite 12 inches away from our spectrometer to measure its real lux reading over one hour.

 We saw a steady output with almost no light decay, which is good!